turingschool/curriculum-site/module2/lessons/js_intro_to_dom.md

 - Un-comment line 4.
 What changed about the button?
 What remained the same?
 </section>

-Typically, if you are going to add/remove a class via JavaScript, that class should be declared **below** the class that originally styled the given element.
-This is because of the cascading nature of CSS; any time rules conflict, the rule declared lower on the sheet will take precedence.

 Read up on [this documentation](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) to learn how to **remove** a class from an elements classList!
 Hint: `toggle` may soon be a friend of yours, as well!

+In summary, in your CSS file you can apply styles to a specific class selector - like a "pink" class.
+Then, in your JS file, you can use `button.classList.add('pink')` to apply all those styles at once by adding that "pink" class to the specified button.

+Note that if you are going to add/remove a class via JavaScript, that class should be declared **below** the original styling for the given element in the CSS file.
+This is because of the cascading nature of CSS; any time rules conflict, the rule declared lower on the sheet will take precedence.

 ## Wrap Up